-As we dive into the 19th academic year at AGS, we look to our theme Open Eyes.
-Open Minds.
-Open Hearts. to guide us in all pursuits.
-Head of School Ayanna Hill-Gill shares more about the theme in the video below of our Opening Assembly for the 2018-19 school year.
+AGS turns 20 this year!
+As we look to our theme, All of life is a journey, to guide us in all pursuit, Head of School, Ayanna Hill-Gill shares more about the theme in the video below of our Opening Assembly for the 2019-2020 school year.

 Welcome from the Head